Do you want to track key metrics like email signups or sales for your site?

 Let’s look at how to set up goals in Google Analytics.
 Here’s what we’re going to cover.
 Use the quick links to jump straight to that part of the tutorial:

-- Setting Up Google Analytics with MonsterInsights
+Setting Up Google Analytics in WordPress with MonsterInsights

 For more help, check out our instructions on how to install Google Analytics on your site using MonsterInsights.

-Tracking eCommerce Goals in Google Analytics
+Tracking eCommerce Conversion in WordPress

 Do you want to find out how many visitors are converting into paying customers?

-Head to Insights » Reports and click on the ‘eCommerce’ tab to view your report.
+After setting up tracking, you can head to Insights » Reports and click on the ‘eCommerce’ tab to view your report.
 Once you’ve had some sales, it’ll look something like this:

 You can even see how many days it typically takes people to make a purchase, and how often people visit before making a purchase.

-Tracking Form Submission Goals in Google Analytics
+Tracking Form Submissions in Google Analytics

 Another great way to use Google Analytics and MonsterInsights is to track form conversions.